tanishbawa/react-native-chips/ReadMe.md

 # React Native Chips Input

-An easy to use custom chips input component, built using native-base.
+An easy to use custom chips input component, built using NativeBase.
 This can be used for both react and react native.

+## Prerequisites

+Since this component is built using [NativeBase](https://nativebase.io/).
+Please follow NativeBase [installation](https://docs.nativebase.io/installation) guide to proceed.

 ## Getting Started